 - How and why did certain kinds of folk literature become associated specifically with children?

-You will also write two formative essays, each of 1500 words.
-The first is due in Term 2, Week 1, and the second in Term 2, Week 7.
-These formative essays are for practice and their marks do not count towards the final mark for the module.
-Narrative feedback from these, as well as from the shorter and earlier critical summative assignments, should be used to help strengthen your skills in close reading, essay-writing, research and argumentation.
+You will also write a formative essay of 1500 words, to be submitted in Week 1 of Term 2.
+Note that formative essays are intended for practice and their marks do not count towards the final mark for the module.
+Narrative feedback from the formative assignment and the first two summative assignments should be used to help strengthen your skills in close reading, essay-writing, research and argumentation.